Ufomammut: Style

 The sound of Urlo's bass and Poia's guitar are typically distorted, Vita's drum rhythms are slow and the band uses psychedelic and hypnotic visuals during the live shows.
 During the live performances the band syncs loops of videos with the different parts in their composition, adding up to the sound layers.
 The songs' structure is in many cases similar to the one typical of Progressive Rock.
-The sound of Ufomammut is the product of research around the instruments and amplification setup, resulting in the use of custom tube amplifiers with heavy full size cabinets, and Drop B tuning on guitar and bass.
+The sound of Ufomammut is the product of research around the instruments and amplification setup, resulting in the use of custom tube amplifiers with heavy full size cabinets, and B tuning on guitar and bass.